connectrpc/conformance/docs/testing_clients.md

 ### Cancellation

 The `ClientCompatRequest` can contain instructions for the client program to cancel the RPC before it has completed.
-When the RPC is canceled based on these instructions, the rest of the invocation logic should proceed as if it had _not_ been canceled.
-This way, the client program exercises the client implementation's cancellation handling, and how it impacts subsequent operations for the call.
+Ideally, when the RPC is canceled based on these instructions, the rest of the invocation logic should proceed as if it had _not_ been canceled.
+This way, the client program can exercise the client implementation's cancellation handling, and how it impacts subsequent operations for the call.
 This allows the conformance suite to verify that asynchronous cancellations are handled correctly by the implementation and result in proper notification of the cancellation to the code that is consuming the RPC results.